Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

 Suppliers for DME Under Original Medicare

 In most locations around the states, Medicare only works with approved contracted suppliers through the DMEPOS Competitive Bidding Program.
-Any equipment from a supplier that is not contracted through this program will not be covered.
+Any equipment from a supplier that doesn’t accept Medicare will leave you responsible for 100% of the cost.

 Make sure to check with the supplier that they are an approved contractor before purchasing and equipment through them.
 If your outside these locations, you can use any supplier that participates in Medicare.
 To find suppliers in any area, click here.